wp-plugins/events-made-easy/readme.txt

 = 1.3.1 =
 * Bugfix: make #_LOCATIONNAME work again
+* Bugfix: calendar days with a single digit didn't show the events

 = 1.3.0 =
 * Feature: add/edit booking is now all possible from the backend, and when editing all custom fields show as well